Large-scale density and velocity field reconstructions with neural networks: Results

-The top right panel of \cref{fig:2LPT_density_statistics} is a scatter plot of the true density versus the \Ae\ and WF reconstructions with RSD for a random subset of grid cells in one example realization (the scatter plot without RSD looks similar).
+The top right panel https://www.overleaf.com/project/621e05c6c0f594dde610d2d0of \cref{fig:2LPT_density_statistics} is a scatter plot of the true density versus the \Ae\ and WF reconstructions for a random subset of grid cells in {the realization with RSD shown in \cref{fig:2LPT_density_fields}} (the scatter plot without RSD looks similar).
 The most notable difference is that the \Ae-reconstructed density never drops below $\sim 0.3$, whereas the WF-reconstructed density reaches values far below $0.1$ (in fact below zero, which is just not visible on the logarithmic axis), in agreement with the visual analysis of the fields in \cref{fig:2LPT_density_fields}.

-At higher densities, the scatter of the \Ae\ points is slightly tighter than WF reconstruction; otherwise they are similar.
+At higher densities, the scatter of the \Ae\ points is slightly tighter than {in the} WF reconstruction; otherwise they are similar.
 Despite the differences in the low-density scatter, the linear regression slope is found to be very close to unity for both the \Ae\ and the WF reconstructions.
 As confirmed by the average regression slopes given in \cref{tab:density_statistics}, this is a general property and not only true for the one realization shown here.
-In the same table we also provide the average slopes of the inverse regression, reconstructed versus true density, which yields values smaller than unity for both \Ae\ and WF.
-We also plot in the same panel the average true density in bins of reconstructed densities, i.e.~the conditional average of true given reconstructed densities.
+In the same table we also provide the average slopes of the inverse regression, reconstructed versus true density, which yields values smaller than unity for both \Ae\ and WF. {We also plot} the average true density in bins of reconstructed densities, i.e.~the conditional average of true given reconstructed densities.
 The connected triangles representing $\langle \delta^\textrm{true}|\delta^\textrm{AE } \rangle$ lie very close to the diagonal grey line.
-Despite slope of unity for the linear regression of true on WF density, the deviations from a straight line are evident.
+Despite {the} slope of unity for the linear regression of true {versus} WF density, the deviations {of the connected crosses, $\langle \delta^\textrm{true}|\delta^\wf \rangle$,} from a straight line are evident.
 These results are in agreement with the theoretical expectation discussed in \cref{sec:methodology:estimator_properties}.

 In the bottom left panel of \cref{fig:2LPT_density_statistics} we plot the PDFs of the true and reconstructed densities, computed from the test set.
 The skewed true PDF (black solid) demonstrates the significant non-Gaussianity of the 2LPT density field.
 The PDF of the \Ae\ reconstruction (green) displays a good qualitative agreement, with the largest difference being the low-density cutoff at $\sim 0.3$ already seen in the field slices and the scatter plot.
 In contrast, the WF (amber) yields a more symmetric PDF, which extends to much lower densities than the true PDF, and peaks closer to the mean density than both the true and \Ae\ PDFs.
 This is confirmed by the lower skewness value of the WF-reconstructed density, given in \cref{tab:density_statistics}, compared to the very similar high skewness values found for the true and \Ae-reconstructed densities.
 The reconstructed PDFs are less sensitive to the presence of RSD than the MSE, as the difference between the reconstructed PDFs with or without RSDs is negligible.